Vyral/corina-cisneros/_drafts/6-common-buyer-regrets-and-how-to-avoid-them.md

 youtube_code: QWlleB8RgC8
 ---

-{% include youtube.html %}From neighborhood choice to financing, here are the top six buyer regrets.
+{% include youtube.html %}<center>From neighborhood choice to financing, here are the top six buyer regrets.</center>

 Before we get started on today’s topic, I want to congratulate one of my favorite clients, Chris, who recently bought a beautiful waterfront home on the broads of Lake Winnipesaukee\!
 It was a pleasure working with you.&nbsp;